 Know Before You Go

-Careful preparation and planning will ensure a lifetime of adventures in the Black Rock Desert–High Rock Canyon Emigrant Trails National Conservation Area (NCA) that are unforgettable for all the right reasons.
-Please read this section thoroughly, even if you’ve been here before, and contact us if you have any other questions at 775-557-2900.
+Please read this section thoroughly, even if you’ve been here before, and contact us if you have other questions at 775-557-2900.

 General Safety Information

-Bring what you need to to survive.
-Self-sufficiency is as important today as it was for the Native Americans, emigrants and early pioneers.
+Bring what you need to survive.
+Self-sufficiency is as important today as it was for the Native Americans, emigrants, and early pioneers.

 - Let someone know where you are going and when you will be back.

 - Pack extra supplies in case you get stranded.
-Use good judgement if you do get stranded.
+Use good judgment if you do get stranded.
 It’s often best to stay at your vehicle.

-- Be prepared for changing conditions.
+- Be prepared for changing weather conditions.
 Daytime temps can reach over 100 degrees in the summer.
 Year-round temperatures can fluctuate more than 50 degrees in a single day.
-Even in summer nights can dip into the 30’s and 40’s.
+Even in summer, nights can dip into the 30s and 40s.
 Dust storms on the playa are not uncommon in dry months.
 The playa can become wet and impassible during a short rainstorm.

 - High clearance vehicles with off-road tires (at least 6-ply) are recommended, as is a second spare if you plan to travel on remote roads.

-- There is no cell service in the NCA.
+- There is no cell service in most of the NCA.

 - DO NOT drive on the playa when it is wet.
+You could get stuck!
 Know what to look for, as it can often be wet just under the surface.
 Some areas are wet year-round.
 Use caution!

 - From Gerlach, the nearest full-service medical facility is over 70 miles away in Fernley.
 An emergency phone is located at the Washoe County Sheriff’s office in Gerlach.